GMOD/jblast-jbconnect-hook/docs/setup.rst

 To view aggregate configuration: ``./jbutil --config``

-The aggregate config file is the merged config of JBConnect and its installed jbh- (hook) modules.
+The aggregate config file is the merged config of JBConnect and its installed jbconnect-hook-* modules.

 Edit config file: ``nano config/globals.js``